 b.)
 Proof of medical insurance – Pilots are not permitted to fly in the Park unless they have medical insurance.
 We have lost many sites in the U.S. because of injuries sustained by uninsured pilots who must have their medical expenses paid for by taxpayers.

 c.)
 Driver's license

 Pilots may also deliver the application and copies to a Park Police Officer or the Ranger on duty at the Tom Mays Unit.
 If you cannot find a Ranger or the Police, it is temporary – please wait or call the Park police or HQ.
-If you are with Southwest Airsports or the Rio Grande Soaring Association, Had Robinson or one of the club officers can take your registration material when you arrive at the Park and deliver it the Park office.
+If you are with Southwest Airsports or the Rio Grande Soaring Association, one of the club officers can take your registration material when you arrive at the Park and deliver it the Park office.

 Pilots who do not meet the minimum rating requirement must have an USHPA instructor present.
 We recommend that you have the CL (cliff launch) & TUR (turbulence) ratings.

 2. Pay a use fee to enter the Park ($5/person/day as of 2015).

 As of 2015 the cost of annual Texas State Park pass is $70.
 The pass waives the entrance fee for up to (15) people total if all arriving in the same vehicle.
 The pass is a better value if a pilot flies in the Park often (or uses any other of the dozens of State Parks in Texas).
 To purchase an annual Texas Park Pass, call 800-792-1112 press 3 and then 3 again and have your credit card ready.
 The Pass may also be purchased at Park headquarters Monday through Friday, 8:00 a.m. to 4:00 p.m. or at the Tom Mays Unit booth on Saturdays and Sundays, 8:00 a.m. to 2:00 p.m.